badjoerichards/aideepspeak/README.md

 - Google Gemini
 - DeepSeek
 - Ollama

+The first conversations happened in the AGENT1 Discord, which led to the Coderoom and codehunting.

 My initial experiments revolved around a King’s meeting with characters from Game of Thrones, where the stakes are undeniably high.
 From there, the simulator can evolve to real-world office meetings or even covert backdoor/backroom gatherings between AIs.